Fall 2025 Syllabus

 ●compose effective written materials that assimilate, synthesize and reflect on course information;

-This is a writing intensive course.
 The final grade will be based on the following:

 Grading will be determined according to the following scale: